pydicom/dicom-validator/doc/source/intro.rst

-It is also possible to use older versions of the standard via the command line option *--edition* or *-e*, provided they are available for download (at the time of writing, standards are available since edition 2014a).
+It is also possible to use older versions of the standard via the command line option *--edition* or *-e*, provided they are available for download (standards in docbook format are available since edition 2014a).
 A list of currently available editions can be found in *<user home>/dicom-validator/editions.json* after a tool has been called the first time.

 History
 ~~~~~~~